 The FASB recently issued ASU 2017-02 to clarify when a not-for-profit entity (NFP) that is a general partner or a limited partner should consolidate a for-profit limited partnership or similar legal entity once the amendments in Accounting Standards Update No. 2015-02, Amendments to the Consolidation Analysis, become effective.
-The ASU becomes effective for fiscal years beginning after December 15, 2016, and interim periods within fiscal years beginning after December 15, 2017.
+The ASU is available here, and becomes effective for fiscal years beginning after December 15, 2016, and interim periods within fiscal years beginning after December 15, 2017.
 Early adoption is permitted, including adoption in an interim period.

 You know that QuickBooks saves a lot of time.
 But have you explored how it does so by memorizing transactions?

 Your accounting work involves a lot of repetition.
 You send invoices.
 Pay bills.
 Create purchase orders.
 Generate payroll checks and submit payroll taxes.